swaraj608/STEGANOGRAPHY/README.md

 Image: hidden.png

-Password: mypassword
+Password: swaraj@123

 Output:

 scss

-🔓 Hidden message: Top secret!
+🔓 Hidden message: Hello World!This is Medha.
 🛡️ Security Note
 This toolkit uses XOR encryption, which is simple and not secure for serious use.